MySQL Features Unsupported in MemSQL

 - Warnings (default) - Permits SQL statements that aren’t supported, but whose unsupported features can safely be ignored.
 Warnings will be issued when such queries are used.
 Use this mode when porting an existing application to MemSQL and to avoid having to change the application to not use unsupported features.

-warn_levelvariable is set just like other global system variables:
+warn_levelvariable is set just like other global engine variables:

 set global warn_level="errors";